mosaic image of nature and people

 The project's approaches and outcomes, including an E-W Data Hub and a Futures Foundry, will be nationally transferable.

-I-CREWS will support WFD and student training through high-context, community-engaged courses and projects that are co-created with community members to address E-W systems issues.
+I-CREWS will support WFD and student training through high-context, community-engaged courses and projects that are jointly developed with community members to address E-W systems issues.
 A Tribal Nation Research Network (TNRN) will be developed to recenter knowledge exchange between Tribes and Idaho universities, focusing on collaboration through the development of tribally-originated research.

 The project will also support over 120 undergraduate research summer experiences that will provide meaningful research opportunities.
 Innovative programs for faculty professional development will be expanded to 140 faculty across all three research universities, creating a cohort of researchers supported and enabled to pursue transformative and community-engaged scholarship.

-I-CREWS responds directly to NSF grand challenges of climate and resilience research and innovation and understanding the interplay between availability and distribution of energy and water.
+I-CREWS responds directly to NSF grand challenges of meteorological and resilience research and innovation and understanding the interplay between availability and distribution of energy and water.
 Likewise, it addresses NSF’s Sustainable and Clean Energy theme and is aligned with NSF's 10 Big Ideas of Harnessing the Data Revolution and Growing Convergence Research.
 I-CREWS is well-aligned with the State's new Science and Technology (S&T) plan, directly supporting research and economic development in energy systems, natural resource use and conservation, and systems engineering.
 This alignment coupled with the promise of I-CREWS increasing collaboration among the State's universities and colleges served as a backdrop to the theme's selection by the Idaho EPSCoR State Committee.

 University of Idaho, Moscow, Idaho